kvendrik/Browserkit.js/readme.md

 ---

 #### each(*handler*)
-Loop through all the found elements
+Loops through all the found HTML elements and invokes the handler on each iteration

 **handler** *(function)* <br>
 Function to run on each iteration.
 Accepts parameter it sends to current element to.